tshepang/blog/content/looper-2012.md

 I am hoping this overrated non-sense will be the last time travel movie ever made, since the concept is utter crap (nonsensical).
 The story starts exciting enough but loses steam very soon after.
-None of the perfomers are solid, especially Jeff Daniels as villain.
+None of the performers are solid, especially Jeff Daniels as villain.

   [Joseph Gordon-Levitt]: http://en.wikipedia.org/wiki/Joseph_Gordon-Levitt